How does University Housing calculate the date and time for me to log-in and select my space?

 What methods of payment are accepted?

 A $200 advance payment is required to complete the online Application for Space.
-You can pay via eCheck (electronic check or ACH) or credit card (SIUE does not accept Visa and there is 2.75% fee on credit/debit payments) online when completing the Application for Space. you can also pay via cash or check in the Bursar's Office.
+You can pay via eCheck (electronic check or ACH) or credit card (there is 2.75% fee on credit/debit payments) online when completing the Application for Space.
+You can also pay via cash or check in the Bursar's Office.
 Print out the Summary page at the end of the online Application for Space and turn in with your $200 to the Bursar.

-If you are only interested in applying for Summer (and not Fall-Spring), log-in at www.siue.edu/housing/apply and select the Application for Space - Summer 2013 Only after February 2, 2013.
-If you are selecting Summer 2013, Fall 2013-Spring 2014, you will have the opportunity to select summer on your Fall-Spring Application for Space.
-The Summer application deadline is April 1, 2013.
+If you are only interested in applying for Summer (and not Fall-Spring), log-in at www.siue.edu/housing/apply and select the Application for Space - Summer 2014 Only after February 8, 2014.
+If you are selecting Summer 2014, Fall 2014-Spring 2015, you will have the opportunity to select summer on your Fall-Spring Application for Space.
+The Summer application deadline is April 1, 2014.

 What housing is available in the summer?

 University Housing offers summer housing in limited locations throughout Evergreen Hall and Cougar Village.
-It is anticipated summer housing for 2013 will be located on the third floor of Evergreen Hall and Cougar Village buildings 411-420 and 513-519.
-Areas are subject to change.
+Anticipated locations for summer 2014 are the second floor of Evergreen Hall and Cougar Village buildings 401-410.
+512, and 516.

 Why do I have to pay the $200 before I select my space?